Truth, Lies, and Social Ties: When Image Concerns Fuel Fake News: Introduction

-\begin{itemize} \item With an \emph{ability} motive, fake news may be shared disproportionately when improper signals are biased to be \emph{surprising} to receivers.
-This is especially true for \emph{low-ability} senders who hold \emph{different priors} than the receivers.
-In such cases, senders tend to share only surprising signals and withhold unsurprising ones.
+\begin{itemize} \item With an \emph{ability} motive, fake news may be shared disproportionately when improper signals are predominantly \emph{surprising} to receivers.
+They are shared especially by \emph{low-ability} senders who hold \emph{different worldviews} than their audience.
+In such cases, senders tend to share only signals that are surprising to receivers and withhold unsurprising ones.
 Lower sharing costs exacerbate this pattern, making the disproportionate spread of fake news more likely.
+This may especially hurt low-ability receivers.
+At the same time, the quality of news \emph{conditional on relevance} always improves under this motive.

-\item With a \emph{worldview} motive, fake news may be shared disproportionately when improper signals are biased to \emph{align} with the receiver's prior beliefs.
-This is particularly true for senders who share \emph{similar priors} with the receiver.
-In such cases, senders are more likely to share signals that confirm the receiver's expectations and withhold those that contradict them.
+\item With a \emph{worldview} motive, fake news may be shared disproportionately when improper signals predominantly \emph{align} with the receivers' prior beliefs.
+They are shared especially by senders who share \emph{a similar worldview} as their audience.
+In such cases, senders are more likely to share signals that confirm the receivers' expectations and withhold those that contradict them.
+Lower sharing costs encourage sharing by senders with moderate worldview with no clear effect on fake news propagation.
+Since, conditional on relevance there is no filtering of signals, sharing costs tend to decrease decision quality of both types of receivers by restricting access to information.

 \end{itemize}

 When fake news is shared disproportionately, the two social image motives give rise to clearly distinct sharing patterns.
 Moreover, understanding receiver incentives can help identify which motive is likely at play.
 For ability signaling to occur in equilibrium, receivers must engage with the shared content to a degree that allows status to be conferred.
 At least some receivers need to ascertain the veracity of a shared signal sometimes.
 By contrast, when receivers do not engage with the shared content---e.g., they do not critically assess it or do not read it at all---the ability motive is unlikely to be salient.
 In such a low-attention environment, a worldview motive is more plausible: headlines alone are used to signal identity, without further engagement from either sender or receiver.